 Question For Discussion During June 1, 2023 Small Group Meeting: Are there any additional comments or proposed edits to this policy?

 Each Program Administrator (PA) will report on the delivery of its energy efficiency programs to disadvantaged communities.
-In addition to standard reporting of disconnection and other credit and collections data by zip code already required by Section 8.201.10 of the Public Utilities Act, the PAs will report on a statewide set of metrics designed to provide insight into a variety of other program and policy objectives, which may include:
+In addition to standard reporting of disconnection and other credit and collections data by zip code already required by Section 8.201.10 of the Public Utilities Act, the PAs will report on a statewide set of metrics designed to provide insight into a variety of other program and policy objectives, which shall include:

-The distribution of low income participation in whole building retrofit programs, and any other programs promoting major measures by program and by zip code;

-How participation in utility whole building weatherization programs overlaps with communities with economic need (including LIHEAP and PIPP participants);
+How participation in utility whole building weatherization programs overlaps with communities with economic need (including but not limited to LIHEAP and PIPP participants);

 How participation in utility whole building weatherization programs overlaps with disadvantaged communities or other indicators of equity;